 If you like the peace of mind of having a soundbar-to-TV mount that is created specifically for your soundbar, there are options out there for you.
 For example, the Sanus Soundbar Mount (on Amazon) is created to be compatible with the SONOS Beam and work with any TV mount.

-If you decide mounting your soundbar and TV together isn’t necessary, there are a lot of options for wall mounts created for specific soundbars or lines of soundbars, like the Bose Soundbar Wall Mount Bracket by Dinghosenn (also on Amazon).
+If you decide mounting your soundbar and TV together isn’t necessary, there are a lot of options for wall mounts created for specific soundbars or lines of soundbars, like the Bose Soundbar Wall Mount Bracket by Dinghosenn (on Amazon).

 Tips for Optimized TV Mounting